pbcpraveen/pbcpraveen.github.io/_pages/cv.md

 Projects
 ======
+* **Behavioral Model - Industry 4.0** : Implemented behavioral model for Emergency Stop, Nut Runner and Vision System in a factory’s production line.
+These models provide necessary feedback to a PLC or a process using OPC DA protocol.
+Tkinter was used to design GUI fro this project.
+Our simulation models passed all the test cases and our team secured the first place

+* **Intelligent Stock Trading Agent** : The objective of this project is to build an agent that can intelligently buy, sell or not perform any action with respect to a stock.
+LSTMs, Deep Q Networks, Actor Critic methods and Genetic Algorithm were used to train the agent to make decisions.

+* **Smart Attendence Management System** : As a part of Smart India Hackathon, we tackled the problem statement propose by the Ministry of Youth and Affairs of India.
+We were asked to create a robust yet fool proof attendance management system with minimal hardware requirements.
+We created a webapp using JavaScript and an Mobile App using REACT Native.
+We designed a 4 stage pipelined security system to verify theu user and his location to provide attendence.

 * **K-Stack** : K-Stack is a web application that provides facilities to communicate with groups who share interests in same field of study.
 Users can communicate with other fellow group member by either a text chat or a real time video chat.
 This provides free online classes with the users mutually benefiting each other.
 * **Automatic Number Plate Recognition System** : ANPR is a model that aims to automate the surveillance vehicle entering and exiting the factory.